 An accounting method is a set of rules used to determine when and how income and expenses are reported.
 Figure taxable income using the method of accounting regularly used in keeping the corporation's books and records.
+In all cases, the method used must clearly show taxable income.

 Generally, permissible methods include:

 - Cash,

+Accrual of

 - Accrual, or

-- Any other method authorized by the Internal Revenue Code.
+• Any other method authorized by the Internal Revenue Code.